 - Gold futures options: A gold futures option allows you to buy gold at a set price.
 When you buy a futures options contract, you just have the choice to buy, or execute, the option, depending on whether you think the price will go up or down.
 If your hunch is right, you profit.

 Which way you choose to invest in gold depends on your level of expertise as a trader.
-In general, beginners should focus on buying physical gold, gold stock and gold ETFs.
 Only advanced traders — or those with plenty of money to lose — should consider options.

 - Frequently asked questions about buying gold ETF